chi-lambda/curlgenerator/README.md

     -v, --version                                              Prints version information
     -o, --output <OUTPUT>                  ./                  Output directory
         --bash                                                 Generate Bash scripts
-    -l, --log                                                  Log to [log file] or generator.log if not specified --skip-validation                                      Skip validation of OpenAPI Specification file --authorization-header <HEADER>                        Authorization header to use for all requests --content-type <CONTENT-TYPE>      application/json    Default Content-Type header to use for all requests --base-url <BASE-URL>                                  Default Base URL to use for all requests.
-Use this if the OpenAPI spec doesn't explicitly specify a server URL --azure-scope <SCOPE>                                  Azure Entra ID Scope to use for retrieving Access Token for Authorization header
+    -l, --log <LOG-FILE>                                       Log to <LOG-FILE>
+        --skip-validation                                      Skip validation of OpenAPI Specification file --authorization-header <HEADER>                        Authorization header to use for all requests --content-type <CONTENT-TYPE>      application/json    Default Content-Type header to use for all requests
+        --base-url <BASE-URL>                                  Default Base URL to use for all requests.
+Use this if the OpenAPI spec doesn't explicitly specify a server URL
+        --azure-scope <SCOPE>                                  Azure Entra ID Scope to use for retrieving Access Token for Authorization header
         --azure-tenant-id <TENANT-ID>                          Azure Entra ID Tenant ID to use for retrieving Access Token for Authorization header
     -k, --insecure                                             Skip certificate check
-    -i, --stdin                                                Read body from standard input
+    -i, --stdin                                                Read body from standard input -c, --cookie <COOKIE-FILE>                                 Cookie file; enables cookie management --curl-opts <CURL-OPTS>                                Additional options passed to curl
 ```

 Running the following: